LucasSan/nestjs-challenge/SOLUTION.md

 For the Orders functionality, how is the order system related to records?
 The answer is — it really shouldn’t be.
 These two domains should be decoupled, with no direct dependency between them.

 So, I decided to create a new service called orders-service, which handles order placement independently.
-I also integrated a queue system using RabbitMQ to emit an event whenever a new order is placed.
+I also integrated a queue system using RabbitMQ to send an event whenever a new order is placed.

 The record-service acts as a consumer for this event.
 When it receives the message, it processes it by updating the stock — specifically, decreasing the quantity of the records involved in the order.